maxmito/mms2FlexChat/README.md

 Below, you can see the original documentation for this repository.
 There is also a detailed one in Portuguese, and sooner it will be translated to English as well.

-[Click here](docs/pt-br/README.md) to access the detailed documentation in Brazilian Portuguese.

 # Steps: